Chinese Railways

 America had been long been active in the trade to Guangzhou (then most widely known as Canton), she won the rights to build the important North-South line from Guangzhou to Hankou.
 Progress was slow as high mountains block the route.
 The Guangzhou-Shaoguan section was completed by 1916 and lastly from Shaoguan to Zhuzhou.
 But it was not until 1936 that direct, fast travel from Guangdong to Beijing was at last made possible.

-The only railway built and owned by the Chinese was built between 1905 and 1909.
+The only railway built and owned by the Chinese in this whole period was built between 1905 and 1909.
 It was a short one ( 121 miles [195 kms]) from Beijing to Zhangjiakou (Kalgan) in Hebei.

 Civil unrest